vetrovSmile/OnlinePhonesShop/README.md

 # OnlinePhonesShop
-The OnlinePhoneShop mobile application is built on the basis of Solid principles using the MVVM design pattern and a stack of modern technologies.
+The OnlinePhoneShop mobile application is built on the basis of Solid principles using the MVVM design pattern and a stack of modern technologies.The application does not implement the logic of many components.
+The application was created to train the skill of creating UI screens.

 ## Libraries
 + MVVM Architecture